top of page

 The first player:

 places the mat, rolls the jack and plays their bowls in turn.
-At the end of that end, if their side has won (or the end is determined as a draw) then this first player should concentrate on getting the mat and the jack ready to roll again to start the next end while the other players get the bowls out of the way.
+At the end of that end, if their side has won the end, then this first player should concentrate on getting the mat and the jack ready to roll again to start the next end while the other players get the bowls out of the way.
 This avoids delays.

 Normally, this first player has no involvement in saying which bowls are scoring and which are not.
 Keep out of the way, keep quiet and let the number two players decide scores.
 It may be that at the beginning of the match your team informs the other team that the number one will do the measuring throughout - let's say they are more able to get down (and, more importantly, back up again!) to measure than the number two player.